secondlife/dullahan/README.md

 ## Which version of CEF does Dullahan use?

-Dullahan currently builds against the [CEF 3.3202.1686.gd665578 / Chromium 62](http://opensource.spotify.com/cefbuilds/index.html) build of CEF but with some small tweaks to take account of CEF interface changes etc. it should work with slightly older or more recent versions too.
+Dullahan currently builds against the [Spotify Opensource CEF site](http://opensource.spotify.com/cefbuilds/index.html) build of CEF but with some small tweaks to take account of CEF interface changes etc. it should work with slightly older or more recent versions too.
+For the exact version in use, you can inspect one of the [build batch files](https://bitbucket.org/lindenlab/dullahan/src/default/tools/build_win.bat?at=default&fileviewer=file-view-default#build_win.bat-10).  files.

 ## What are the origins of this project?